Minnesota Secretary Of State - Minnesota Election Facts Skip to main content

 Before any ballot goes to a voter -- whether by mail or in person -- they must swear an oath that they are eligible to vote and acknowledge that it is a felony to falsify information on their absentee ballot application or registration.

-Voters have confidence that the machines are tabulating correctly because they are tested for accurate performance, both before and after each election.
+Voters have confidence that the machines are tabulating correctly because they are tested by local election officials for accurate performance before and after each election.
 The process and results of the testing are open to the public.

 Election equipment, like ballot-marking devices and ballot tabulators, are certified by federal and state experts to ensure accuracy and security.
 Additionally, local election officials are required to securely store this equipment and test it before every election.
 More detailed information on the certification, storage, and testing of equipment is available on our Voting Equipment webpage.